 The T7 has a relatively standard rectangular shape measuring approximately 21 x 11 x 5cm and weighing a total of 940 grams.
-Had it not been for the unique design of the mirco matrix I’d have argued that Bowers and Wilkins first bluetooth speaker looked a little bland, but I must say that the honeycomb design really sets it apart, especially when light passes through the transparent cells.
+Had it not been for the unique design of the micro matrix I’d have argued that Bowers and Wilkins first Bluetooth speaker looked a little bland, but I must say that the honeycomb design really sets it apart, especially when light passes through the transparent cells.

-There are 4 control functions indented on the rubber at the top of the speaker including pair, play/pause and a volume control and you can skip tracks by simply double tapping the play button.
-A small and subtle blue LED light is displayed on the left of the controls to show you when the speaker has been successfully paired to your device.
+There are 4 control functions indented on the rubber at the top of the speaker including the pair, play/pause and a volume control and you can skip tracks by simply double tapping the play button.
+A small and subtle blue LED light is displayed on the left of the controls to show you when the speaker has been successfully paired with your device.

 One of the most impressive features for me, considering the amount of power the T7 speaker has is the battery life.
 A huge 18 hours off a single charge when tested at 75% volume levels.
-For a portable speaker of this size and quality that amount of battery life is just about as good as it gets, with most rivals bluetooth speakers in the 8-12 hour bracket.
+For a portable speaker of this size and quality that amount of battery life is just about as good as it gets, with most rivals Bluetooth speakers in the 8-12 hour bracket.

 Sound Quality Review